 Complete Trail Description

-After crossing Meyers Run Road, and walking along the wide trail/dirt road for some time, the trail takes off down over the hillside on a single track towards the Red Moshannon Creek.
-There is a stack of rocks on the ground to the left side of the trail, which is marked with a yellow blaze.
-We almost missed it ourselves, but happened to see a yellow blaze on the next tree just down the hill, or who knows how long we would have walked off trail!
+After crossing Meyers Run Road, and walking along the wide trail/dirt road for some time, the trail takes off down the hillside on a single track towards the Red Moshannon Creek.
+A stack of rocks marks the turn on the ground to the left side of the trail, also marked with a yellow blaze.

 Logistics: Planning Your Trip on the Allegheny Front Trail